mikerobards/my-AWDB-progress/ProgressLogDays1-20.md

 ### Day 17: December 21, 2017

 **Today's Progress**: Finished Section 9: Testing with Jasmine.
+Started Section 10: Advanced Array Methods.

 **Thoughts**: Unit testing with Jasmine.
 Not much hands on.
 Some relatively easy quizes.
 I probably need to practice some unit testing on my own.
 But preferrably with .NET.
+Finished forEach section.
+Elie has us doing coding challenges a la FCC.
+It's good.
+I got them all working!
+More of this to come in this section.
+Ok whatever more JS!

 **Link(s) to work**: [none](#)